mgrabul/RagSystems/notes.md

 * Naive RAG

-Is the type of rag described in this document.
+Is the type of RAG described in this document.

 * Advanced RAG
   * **pre-retrieval** phase